 The fact is, I don’t like confrontation.
 It leaves me flushed, flustered and mute.
 From board rooms to bars, I’ve noted that arguments often involve aggression, degrading the opposition and ‘winning’ at all costs.
-But if an argument is good enough, then why the need to serve it with these irrelevant and intimidating trimmings?
+But if an argument is good enough, then there is no need to serve it with these irrelevant and intimidating trimmings.

-Saying that, I am sure we often talk utter nonsense.
+Saying that I am sure we often talk utter nonsense.
+Especially once the top’s off the sherry.
 But we are not the only ones.
-It is one thing to argue illogically over the correct way to position the little plastic cheeses in a game of Trivial Pursuit.
+And itt is one thing to argue illogically over the correct way to position the little plastic cheeses in a game of Trivial Pursuit.
 It is quite another for people of great influence to rely upon well packaged yet illogical statements that bamboozle and befuddle an audience, an audience just trying to work out what on earth to believe.

-I got out an old text book this week.
+I got out an old textbook this week.
 I found an explanation of 28 different fallacies commonly used in arguments.
-Don’t worry, I am not a total Grinch.
-I won’t ask you to read and recall all 28 of them.
 I’m just going to list 3 to give you a flavour of what I mean.
 Here they are (and if you didn’t fail your logic exam, and you think I have got these wrong then please let me know!):

 Would you like turkey with that?

 “Shall we get Turkey crown, or a whole turkey?”